uniterminalcco/Uni-Extension/README.md

-# Uni-ExtensionUni Terminal is a straightforward Chrome extension, similar to browser wallet extensions.
+# Uni Terminal is a straightforward Chrome extension, similar to browser wallet extensions.
 Installation is a breeze, and the user interface is intuitive for anyone familiar with crypto extensions.

 Once installed, Uni Terminal offers a suite of tools to simplify and enhance your crypto experience: